bogdan0083/nuxt3-realworld-app/README.md

 ## Support

-If you find this project useful, you can give it a ⭐️!
-Star this project on GitHub to show your support and help others discover it.
+If you find this project useful, please give it a ⭐️!
+Show your support and help others discover it.

 Thanks! ❤️